allwater-cmd/allwater-cmd.github.io/_posts/2026-05-27-extreme-value-distributions.md

 $$\exp\left[-\exp\left(-\frac{x_T-\mu}{\beta}\right)\right] = 1 - \frac{1}{T}$$

-which can then be rearranged to solve for $x_T$ and directly relate a returl level based on the Gumbel distribution
+which can then be rearranged to solve for $x_T$ and directly relate a return level based on the Gumbel distribution

 $$ x_T = \mu - \beta\ln\left[-\ln\left(1-\frac{1}{T}\right)\right]$$